spaghetticode/dbmanager/README.md

 ```

 You will be prompted to choose the source and the target environment db, and the
 source db will be imported into the target db.
-Production db is protected, which
+All environments containing the
+string 'production' in their name are protected by default, which means you cannot
-means you cannot overwrite it unless you explicitly override this setting in the
+overwrite them unless you explicitly override this setting in the override file
-override file (see next section for more info).
+(see next section for more info).

 #### BEWARE